argoproj/argo-workflows/docs/configure-artifact-repository.md

 | Raw | Yes | No | 5% |
 | S3 | Yes | Yes | 86% |

+The actual repository used by a workflow is determined the following order of precedence:

+1. Anything explicitly configured using [Artifact Repository Ref](artifact-repository-ref.md).
+This is the most flexible, safe, and secure option.
+3. From a config map named `artifact-repositories` with the key `default` in the workflow's namespace.
+4. From a config map named `artifact-repositories` with the key `default` in the workflow controller's namespace.
+5. From a workflow controller configmap.

 ## Configuring Minio

 ```